-The initial review of the North Carolina Department of Public Safety (NCDPS) Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Commissioner and Deputy Commissioner in June 2013 - Section 1.4 (Employee Training) requires an indepth PREA Training upon initially becoming an employee (entry level training) as well as refresher training annually.
+The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 1.4 (Employee Training) requires an indepth PREA Training upon initially becoming an employee (entry level training) as well as refresher training annually.
 All the PREA training provided to employees statewide contains all eleven (11) topics consistent with this standard's requirements and is tailored to all facilities with the gender of their resident populations.
+Also, the staff receive training on professional and ethical boundaries (Daily Dozen) relating not only to PREA but to their role as an employee.
 The staff training documentation and staff interviews confirmed staff receives PREA training during initial training and during refresher training.
 All employees are trained as new hires regardless of their previous experience.
-All new employees receive the NCDPS Employee PREA brochure and sign the PREA Acknowledgement Form indicating they received the training and understand their responsibilities for all the different training modules and tested upon completion of the initial PREA training.
-A review of all staff and training education forms as well as staff interviews confirmed that staff are receiving their required PREA training.
-Staff interviews confirmed their comprehension of the PREA training and their obligation to report any allegation of the sexual abuse and/or sexual harassment.
-Additionally, all employees receive training during monthly staff meetings.
+All new employees receive the NCDPS Employee PREA brochure and sign the "PREA Acknowledgement Form" indicating they received the training and understand their responsibilities for all the different training modules and tested upon completion of the initial PREA training.
+A review of all detention staff and training education forms as well as detention staff interviews confirmed that detention staff are receiving their required PREA training.
+The detention staff interviews confirmed their comprehension of the PREA training and their obligation to report any allegation of the sexual abuse and/or sexual harassment.
 Employee training records are maintained electronically and certain training documents (NCDPS Human Resources On Boarding Checklist form and PREA Acknowledgement Form) are maintained in their personnel file.
+It is evident, the executive administration has taken the PREA Standards to another level and it is reflected in their commitment to protecting the residents in their care throughout the State of North Carolina by providing extensive training to all employees who work at their facilities.